 Whatever, it is important that the same level of construction expertise id employed to that of patio building - even if not to the same materials specification.
 Normally a compacted sand bed of no more than an inch is suitable.
 It is IMPORTANT that the paviors are backed up from the read bed area with garden soil.
 Otherwise, ever time, the sand foundation can shift away from the paviors leaving and uneven surface.
 This in turn will lead to difficulty - and maybe damage - in subsequent lawn mowing activities.

 Paviors such as these, can also be incorporated into existing lawn areas. the soil will normally be well compacted, and a spaded trench with an inch of sand a good base.
 Again, back up the paviors/bricks with well compacted soil from behind to prevent sand seepage.
 The paviors or bricks are best laid edge to edge rather and end to end for added stability.
 However, if used at the meeting point of wall and lawn, then end to end will be enough just to give a simple mowing strip.

-This article did not set out to recommend certain systems or brand names.
+This article did not set out to recommend certain systems or brand names for grass border edges.
 It is simply to give ideas - as in the images below.
 Hopefully the writing above will prepare better prepare you in your choice of lawn edge.

 Many landscape systems available should not in fact be sold as lawn edge systems - but rather as garden or border separators, for that is what they are. used as lawn edging, they can often present you with problems that did not previously exist.